arc42/arc42-faq/manuscript/faq_DONT_EDIT_HERE/07_H_traceability.md

 documentation.

-From a more pragmatical architectural (arc42) perspective, traceabilty can also refer to the understandability or explanation of important or fundamental architecture or solution decisions: "We took the decision Dec-X because of the requirements Req-Y."
+From a more pragmatical architectural (arc42) perspective, traceability can also refer to the understandability or explanation of important or fundamental architecture or solution decisions: "We took the decision Dec-X because of the requirements Req-Y."

 {#q-H-2}
-#### Question H-2: Shall we strive for traceabilty in our documentation?
+#### Question H-2: Shall we strive for traceability in our documentation?

 **Short answer**